Mariel of Redwall: The Quest Begins

 Northwest of Redwall, Greypatch landed in Mossflower Woods aboard the Darkqueen, hotly pursued by Garrtail aboard the Greenfang.
 Greypatch easily massacred the crew of the Greenfang and burned the ship.
 Pakatugg, spotting the ship, followed the searat scouts, but was captured.
 When interrogated, the squirrel cracked and revealed the location of Redwall.

 Back at Redwall, Mariel attempted to leave immediately in her quest to slay Gabool.
 Dandin, Mother Mellus, Tarquin, and Simeon were able to convince her to search for information on the whereabouts of Terramort first.
 All the inhabitants of Redwall searched the gatehouse for clues, unearthing a scroll by Fieldroan the Traveler.
 Information in hand, Mariel resolved to leave the next day alone.
 However, Martin the Warrior had other plans.
 During the night, his spirit visited Simeon and prompted the herbalist to give Dandin his deadly sword.

 Early the next morning, Mariel set off as intended, alone, but ran into Tarquin L. Woodsorrel along the path.
 She insisted that she must make the trip alone, but the hare accompanied her anyway.
 Not long after, the duo encountered Dandin who had been waiting for them with a full picnic ready.
 Much to Mariel's chagrin, the party gained yet another member, with the addition of Durry Quill, a Redwall hedgehog.
 Though furious initially, Mariel finally resigned herself to the fact that the trio was dead-set on accompanying her.
-The travellers came to a river and were abruptly confronted by a murderous heron named Iraktaan.
-The travellers' combined efforts were sufficient to subdue the vicious bird.
+The travelers came to a river and were abruptly confronted by a murderous heron named Iraktaan.
+The travelers' combined efforts were sufficient to subdue the vicious bird.
 Durry nearly lost his life crossing the pike-infested ford.
 After a nerve-wracking encounter with an adder and long hours of walking, the four found the "otter and his wife," monolithic sculptures that were mentioned in the Terramort poem.